ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

 ### Introduction of new UI components

+* New methods on factory interfaces of the framework MUST be agreed upon by the Jour Fixe, as new methods on factories represent new abstract nodes in the Kitchen Sink taxonomy or new concrete UI components.
+* To propose a new UI component a pull request against the trunk MUST be made on github.
+The code in the pull request SHOULD obay the rules given in **Interfaces to Factories** and **Interfaces to UI components**.
+The existing unit tests for the UI framework SHOULD pass.
+* The new method MUST be backed with a stub implementation that raises ILIAS\UI\NotImplementedException upon call.
+* The proposed UI component MAY already be implemented.
+If the UI component is implemented, it SHOULD obay the rules given in **Implementations of Factories**.
+* In addition to the YAML-Block described in **Interfaces to Factories** the proposed interfaces, if not already implemented, SHOULD contain the following
+  fields:

 ### Modification of existing UI components

 ### Changes to the base of the framework